-We will start by looking at puppet games.
+So we should start by looking at puppet games.

 Not this kind of puppet game, unfortunately.

 This kind of puppet game.
 The idea behind ludonarritive parity is to align gameplay and story goals so closely that the player's agency is synonymous with the game's narrative progression.